 Campus Climate Survey

-Students of Rockford University, let your voice be heard, September 28 – October 26, 2017.
-We would like to hear from you regarding your attitudes, perceptions and experiences related to sexual and domestic violence, dating violence, and stalking concerns.
-We aim to ensure a safe campus for all, and implement programming and initiatives to help prevent and address these matters.
+THANK YOU to all Students of Rockford University, who let their voice be heard, September 28 – October 26, 2017.
+Hearing from you regarding your attitudes, perceptions and experiences related to sexual and domestic violence, dating violence, and stalking concerns is important.
+The University launched the campus climate survey in during campus safety awareness month and ended the survey during national domestic violence awareness month.

-Missed President Fulcomer’s message to students?
-Read it here.
+In case you missed President Fulcomer’s message to RU students you can read it here.

 When will students begin taking the survey?

 The campus climate survey begins Thursday, September 28 and ends Thursday, October 26, 2017 at 10:59pm (Central Standard Time).